Brachychiton rupestris

-As a drought deciduous succulent tree, B. rupestris adapts readily to cultivation and is tolerant of a range of soils and temperatures.
-It is a key component and emergent tree in the endangered central semi-evergreen vine thickets—also known as bottletree scrub—of the Queensland Brigalow Belt.
-Remnant trees are often left by farmers on cleared land for their value as shade and fodder trees.
+As a drought deciduous succulent tree, much like the baobab (Adansonia) of Madagascar, B. rupestris adapts readily to cultivation, and is quite tolerant of a range of soils and temperatures.
+It is a key component and emergent tree in the endangered central semi-evergreen vine thickets (also known as bottletree scrub) of the Queensland Brigalow Belt.
+Remnant trees are often left by farmers on cleared land for their value as shade and fodder trees, and as homes for various birds and animals.